 Once you have narrowed down a long-distance moving company based on the services it offers and whether the moving company has the right licensing and insurance, you may want to take a look at the movers' reviews.
 Keep in mind that most often, you will see reviews from disgruntled customers, since they are more likely to take the time to make their opinion known than those who are completely satisfied.
 With the rise of social media and platforms like Google, however, it is easier than ever to see what past customers have to say about a moving experience.
 Take a look at the reviews for the long-distance relocation services you are considering.
 Consider:

 What does the company's average rating look like?
 That is, in general, what do people think of the moving company you're considering?
 Do past customers have a genuinely positive opinion, or a generally negative one?

 What are the negative reviews complaining about?
 Negative reviews can hit for a variety of reasons.
 One customer might post a negative review complaining that the movers broke something that the customer failed to package properly.
 Another might have complaints about things outside the movers' control: inability to get into the property at the right time, for example.
 On the other hand, some customers may have legitimate complaints about how the moving company operated.
 Carefully consider what the negative reviews have in common and how it relates to your opinion of the movers.

 How did the company respond to negative reviews?
 Did the company make an effort to respond to those negative reviews, or did they ignore them?
 If they did respond, what does the response look like?
 How a company responds to a negative review can tell you just as much about the company as other elements of the review in the first place.

-Choosing a long-distance mover is a big decision.
+Choosing a long-distance moving company is a big decision.
 We can help ensure that you have the moving services you need as you move across Australia.
 Contact Clear Sky Moving and Storage today to learn more about the services we provide or to ask any questions you might have about our moving services, including the extra options we provide to our customers.